 Celebrate our state's rich geological formations, awe-inspiring prehistoric life forms, and diverse ecosystems in the Exploring Michigan exhibit.
-Large scale dioramas highlight our varied habitats and wildlife, and hands-on activities engage kids—and curious people—of all ages.
+Life-size dioramas highlight Michigan’s varied habitats and wildlife, and hands-on activities engage kids—and curious people—of all ages.

-Learn how humans impact the natural world, and how the environment and available natural resources shape human culture, with insights from environmentalists, ecologists, anthropologists, archaeologists, and climatologists.
+Discover how humans impact the natural world, and how the environment and available natural resources can shape human culture, with insights from environmentalists, ecologists, anthropologists, archaeologists, and climatologists.

-Learn about current research projects by U-M faculty at bright maize kiosks throughout the museum.
+Learn about current research projects by U-M faculty at freestanding kiosks throughout the museum.

 The Micro Worlds lab is an interactive space where scientific tools can be used to explore topics such as the biodiversity of microscopic organisms, cells, genetics, and developmental biology.